 Zika is still very rare in the United States.
 In 2017, there were 432 symptomatic Zika case reported in the US and most cases were in travelers returning from affected areas.
 Only a total of five cases were acquired from mosquitos in Florida and Texas (none in our area).
 But be aware, two types of mosquitoes that can carry the virus were reported in the area last summer.

-The West Nile virus is currently considered more of a threat in the KC region.
+While most cases aren’t serious, West Nile Virus is currently considered more of a threat in the KC region.
 In Kansas and Missouri there were a total of 41 cases with one fatality in 2017.
-And just last Labor Day, there were West Nile positive mosquitos in Johnson, Shawnee, Sedgwick and Reno counties.
+And last summer, there were West Nile positive mosquitos in Johnson, Shawnee, Sedgwick and Reno counties.
+So far in 2018, two Johnson County residents have developed serious West Nile infections.

 Tick Borne Disease